mramshaw/Kubernetes/README.md

 #### AWS

 It does not seem to be that easy to create a __Kubernetes__ cluster with AWS.
 While there are [kops](https://github.com/kubernetes/kops) and [kube-aws](https://github.com/kubernetes-incubator/kube-aws), which seem to be actively supported and full-featured, it is a concern that there is no AWS-native tooling.
 This situation may improve now that Amazon has joined the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) - or it may not.
-Amazon's intentions are not clear but their Adrian Cockcroft has expressed interest in [Containerd](https://containerd.io/) and [Linkerd](https://linkerd.io/).
+Amazon's intentions are not clear but their Adrian Cockcroft has expressed interest in [Containerd](https://containerd.io/) and [Linkerd](https://linkerd.io/) (Linkerd is a _service mesh_, much like
+[Istio](https://istio.io/)).
 Plus they seem to be experimenting with [kops](https://aws.amazon.com/blogs/compute/kubernetes-clusters-aws-kops/).

-Amazon of course have their own [ECS (EC2 Container Service)](https://aws.amazon.com/ecs/) which uses different terminology than Kubernetes (for instance I believe a __task__ approximates to a __pod__) but largely offers the same sorts of services.
+Amazon of course have their own [ECS (EC2 Container Service)](https://aws.amazon.com/ecs/) which uses different terminology than Kubernetes
+(for instance I believe a __task__ approximates to a __pod__) but largely offers the same sorts of services.
 However the bulk of their customers appear to have opted for Kubernetes over ECS and while their ECS offering can be expected to continue to evolve, they also seem to be hedging their bets with Kubernetes.

 #### Azure and Firefox

 If you use __firefox__ as your browser, you will need to add a popup exception for __portal.azure.com__ to allow it to open pop-up windows, otherwise Azure's Cloud Shell window will not open (I have left feedback so perhaps this will be fixed).
 It does not seem to be possible to paste into the Cloud Shell window either, which is annoying.

 ## Running in the Cloud versus running locally

-The cloud providers listed all provide either free credits or free services (presumably for evaluation purposes). the charges are likely to continue to go down.
+The cloud providers listed all provide either free credits or free services (presumably for evaluation purposes).
+The charges for cloud services are likely to continue to go down.

 They all require a valid credit card too (presumably for identification/authentication/idemnification purposes).